lluis90badia/lbadialabwork/titanic/lbadia_readme.md

 ### What about scaling methods for numerical variables?

+In the second notebook, there is no scaling, whereas in the first notebook it is used StandardSacler model and 'StratifiedKFold' stratify the target variable and ensure the same proportion for each class.

 ### What about encoding categorical variables?

+Categorical features are encoded (one-hot encoded) in the first notebook, whereas in the second one they are not.

 ### Any evidence of overfit or sampling bias?

+In the first notebook, it is mentioned in the missing values paragraph that it would be useful to concatenate the training and the test sets while dealing with missing values, otherwise replacing those nulls could overfit the training or test set samples.
+Whereas there is no mention in the second notebook.